 No menu items!

 Climate change, habitat destruction, the illegal pet trade and the spread of a severe and incurable fungus have been killing off amphibian species in droves in Costa Rica since the late 1980s.
-Many once-abundant species are now extinct, but according to a study released this month in the journal Amphibia-Reptilia, there may be hope.
+Many once-abundant species are now extinct, but according to a study released in the journal Amphibia-Reptilia, there may be hope.

 The study discusses the rediscovery of the orange or yellow and black harlequin frog species, known as the clown frog or Halloween frog, which was declared extinct – then rediscovered – in Costa Rica twice, most recently in 2008.